f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/httplb_save_and_exit.png

-We will need CNAME record for the use-cases to run attacks on our app.
-As for creating CNAME record for your domain, there are several ways to proceed: you can delegate your DNS domain to F5 Distributed Cloud Services.
-You can take a look at how to do it here:  `Domain Delegation <https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation>`_.
-You can also attach your record to CNAME, or just use the generated CNAME value as shown in the image below:
+We will need a CNAME record in order to generate traffic and to run attacks on our app.
+For the purposes of this guide, you can use the generated CNAME value as shown in the image below.
+However, should you want to use your own domain, you can; there are several ways that you can delegate your DNS domain to F5 Distributed Cloud Services.
+A refernece on how to do so is here:  `Domain Delegation <https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation>`_.

 .. figure:: assets/httplb_cname.png